CouncilofLorien/counciloflorien.github.io/docs/cards/C/chill-douser.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Undead._ Three strikes.
-Unless Chill Douser's attack is canceled, all Undead attacks against the company for the rest of the turn receive +1 strike and +1 prowess.
+Unless _Chill Douser's_ attack is canceled, all other Undead attacks against the company for the rest of the turn receive +1 strike and +1 prowess.
 > >
 > > {: .fs-3 }
 > > _“...then a chill blast came in which the torches flickered and went out, and could not be rekindled."_ ***---&#65279;LotRV***